NiloGregginz33/QMGRExperiments/README.md

 Experiment A: Static Behavior Measurement: The radiation collapsed into a single dominant state (0000) with 100% probability.

-Implication: This suggests limited entanglement or static encoding, where the radiation doesn’t reflect dynamic changes in the black hole’s state.
+Implication: This suggests limited entanglement or static encoding, where the radiation doesn't reflect dynamic changes in the black hole's state.

 Experiment B: Dynamic Behavior Measurement: Outcomes showed a diverse distribution (0000, 0101, 1111, 1010) with nearly equal probabilities.